ckadluba/Bumpy/README.md

 # Bumpy
-A simple ASP.Net Core WebAPI running in a Docker container.
+A simple ASP.Net Core WebAPI application running in a Docker container.

 ## To do
 * Update to .Net Core 3.0 Preview 5 and use new JSON Parser